Macrometacorp/docs/docs/cep/reference/extensions/execution/edge-functions.md

 FROM MyTrigger;
 ```

-For this example needs to be generated Edge Worker with name `my-fn-name`.
+For this example needs to be generated edge function with name `my-fn-name`.
 The easiest way is to:

 1. Generate Edge Worker based on [Query Worker](https://macrometa.com/docs/queryworkers/building-queries) with the next query: